Nectar Premier Hybrid mattress review in brief

 We slept on a double mattress for three weeks, testing it on all major areas of performance such as pressure relief, motion isolation, edge support, cooling and ease of setup.
 We'll expand on these points throughout this review.

 Note: we're reviewing the UK Nectar Premier Hybrid here.
-There's a US version of this mattress, and although it has the same name, the design is different from the model we tried out..
+There's a US version of this mattress, and although it has the same name, the design is different.
+We'll be publishing a review of that one imminently.

 Nectar Premier Hybrid has an advanced design that includes an impressive eight layers of coils and memory foam.
 The brand rates it as a 6-6.5 out of 10, making it a medium-firm mattress.
 We'd agree with this rating – the Premier Hybrid may be firmer than an all-foam mattress due to its springs, but it still has the distinctive 'hug' of memory foam at the top.
 Based on our experience, we'd say it's particularly suited for back and side sleepers.
 However, we felt it was too soft to support stomach sleepers, who need a firmer mattress to keep their hips lifted and spine aligned.